TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Input/Index.rst

 attribute set to :html:`text`.
 It is possible to apply additional features such as the :ref:`valuePicker <columns-input-properties-valuePicker>`.

-In the database, this field is typically set to a `VARCHAR` or `CHAR` field with appropriate length.

-..  deprecated:: 12.0
-    The following render types have been deprecated:

-    *   :php:`renderType=inputDateTime`: Use the TCA type
-        :ref:`datetime <columns-datetime>` instead.
-    *   :php:`renderType=colorpicker`: Use the TCA type
-        :ref:`color <columns-color>` instead.
-    *   :php:`renderType=inputLink`: Use the TCA type :ref:`link <columns-link>`
-        instead.
+The :ref:`according database field <t3coreapi:auto-generated-db-structure>`
+is generated automatically.
+For short input fields allowing less than 255 chars :sql:`VARCHAR()` is used, :sql:`TEXT` for larger input fields.

+Extension authors who need or want to override default TCA schema details for whatever reason, can of course do so by defining something specific in :file:`ext_tables.sql`.

 ..  versionchanged:: 13.2
     Tables with TCA columns set to `type="input"` do not need an :file:`ext_tables.sql` entry anymore.
 The Core now creates this column automatically.
-For short input fields allowing less than 255 chars :sql:`VARCHAR()` is used, :sql:`TEXT` for larger input fields.

-    Extension authors who need or want to override default TCA schema details for whatever reason, can of course do so by defining something specific in :file:`ext_tables.sql`.

 ..  _columns-input-examples: